Vi-Sri/vi-sri.github.io/README.md

 # Mutex Monk
-My personal blog about my explorations on Computer Vision, Deep learning, Machine learning and Statistics
+A personal blog about my explorations on Computer Vision, Deep learning, Machine learning and Statistics